lingocoder/abi.cli/README.md

 # Application Binary Interface (ABI) Inspector

-The ABI Inspector (*ABI*) is a command line application that scans the API of a Java library to detect whether the library exposes types from its dependencies to the library consumers' runtime classpath.
+The ABI Inspector (*ABI*) is a command line application that scans the API of a Java library to detect whether the library exposes types from its dependencies to the library consumers' compile classpath.
 That's known as „*dependency leakage*“.

 ## Usage